j-ew-s/study-dotnet-redis-cache/README.md

 When you call the BlogPosts again, you will receive a result like this:
 > CACHED.
 You took 1 Milliseconds to have your response.
 Post  : ...

 Note that your reponse time is pettry much nicier.
-From 3088 to 1 Millisecond, i think it can improve your app :D
+From 3088 to 1 Millisecond, I think using Cached data is something that can improve your app :D